Assistant Professor of Political Theory | Department of Political Science

 My broader research agenda is situated in two areas.
 First, in postcolonial and comparative political theory, my work centers on Indigenous studies, racial and ethnic studies, popular movements, and nation-building.
 My research aims to bring a vernacular perspective in the study of marginalized groups by tracing the language, practices, and visions they used to subvert colonial power.
 I bring these questions to bear on contemporary politics by studying the adoption of decolonial politics by popular movements throughout the Americas.

 Second, my research aims to expand the scope and archive of the History of Political Thought.
 I do so through Latin American, Latinx, and Indigenous Political Thought.
-My work demonstrates that these areas have long influenced the field and its thinkers but yet remain overlooked in the field.
+My work demonstrates that these areas have long influenced the development of Political Theory and its thinkers but remain overlooked in the field.

 Peer Reviewed Publications